merenlab/merenlab.org/software/anvio/help/main/artifacts/samples-txt/index.md

 The following is an optional column:

-* `group`: A single-word categorical variable that assigns two or more samples into two or more groups.
+* `group`: A single-word categorical variable that assigns two or more samples into two or more groups..

 ### Examples samples.txt file